erostefano/patterns/README.md

 # Basic
-The basic pattern are used within the advanced pattern.
+The basic patterns are used within the advanced pattern.

 ## Inheritance
 A new class is created by extending another one.
 It is recommended for situations like: a student IS A person.